dlstreamer/dlstreamer/docs/source/get_started/install/uninstall_guide_ubuntu.rst

     sudo apt remove intel-dlstreamer

-If you want to remove OpenVINO as well, please use the following commands:
+If you want to remove OpenVINO™ as well, please use the following commands:

 .. code:: sh